 Why is Finding a Soldier’s Army Number so Important?

 During the Second World War, each soldier who served in the British Army was allotted a unique army number, usually on the day they joined or shortly after.
-Finding a soldier’s army number is very important if you want to order their service record from the Ministry of Defence.
-While the Ministry of Defence will search for a soldier if you know their date of birth, many recruits gave a false one.
+Finding a soldier’s army number is very important if you want to order their service record from the Ministry of Defence or the National Archives.
+While a search can be carried out using a soldier’s date of birth, many recruits gave a false one.
 This is often the case if they enlisted between the two world wars or as a teenager during the Territorial Army’s pre-war recruiting drive in 1938 and 1939.
-In addition, if your soldier has a common surname, Smith, Jones, Taylor etc. then there will often be multiple men with the same name and date of birth which can cause problems for the Ministry of Defence when they try to find the correct file.
-However, if you have a soldier’s army number, then they should be able to find them quickly in their database.
+In addition, if a soldier had a common name, e.g. John Smith or James Taylor, there may be multiple men with the same name and date of birth.
+However, if you know a soldier’s army number, then you won’t have to worry about being sent the wrong service record, or having to provide additional information.
 An army number is also important if you don’t want to order a soldier’s service record, or while you wait for it to arrive as you can:

 - Check to see if the soldier died during or shortly after the war by searching the number on the Commonwealth War Graves Commission’s website

 - Search the army number in the National Archives’ catalogue to see if you get a hit.
-If the soldier became a prisoner of war or was awarded a gallantry medal, then you have a good chance of a record appearing
+If the soldier became a prisoner of war or was awarded a gallantry medal, then you have a good chance of a record appearing.
+If their service record has been added to the catalogue, then their date of birth should appear which may enable you to research their background through census records, the National Register, etc.

 - Search the army number in the military section of Findmypast.
-There aren’t that many resources online for Second World War soldiers but Findmypast has two key collections, the first is the British Army’s Casualty Lists and the second the Royal Artillery Attestations 1883-1942
+There aren’t that many resources online for Second World War soldiers but Findmypast has a lot of important ones.
+These include the British Army’s Casualty Lists, Royal Artillery Attestations 1883-1942, and Royal Engineers Index Cards

 - If you’re researching a soldier who served in the Royal Artillery, check the Royal Artillery Tracer Cards, 1939-1948 on Ancestry.
 I have found this collection to be very hit or miss